 Roger William Park and Zoo

 Nestled within 430 acres of the beautifully landscaped grounds of Roger Willliams Park is the award-winning Roger Williams Park Zoo with more than 100 species of animals.
 The zoo is home to rare and fascinating animals from around the world including elephants, giraffes, giant anteaters, a snow leopard, kangaroos, moon bears, gibbons and others all in naturalistic settings.
 Roger Williams Park Zoo is open every day except Thanksgiving, Christmas Eve and Christmas Day.
 Closes at 2 p.m. on the last Saturday of June.
 The zoo is the site of Hasbro's Our Big Backyard, a unique outdoor play area, and the acclaimed Jack-o-Lantern Spectacular, held annually on most evenings in October.
 1000 Elmwood Avenue, Providence, 401-785-3510, www.rwpzoo.org

 - Report: 401-949-7301

 Great side trips for outdoor fun:

-Enjoy tours and wine tastings at Newport Vineyards and Winery, Greenvale Vineyards and Carolyn's Sakonnet Vineyards, all located within a twenty minute drive of each other, and close to many bird watching sites in Newport County.
+Enjoy tours and wine tastings at Newport Vineyards and Winery, Greenvale Vineyards and Carolyn's Sakonnet Vineyards, all located within a 20-minute drive of each other and close to many bird-watching sites in Newport County.

 Stop by Rhode Island’s newest winery, Langworthy Farm Winery in Westerly, after a day of bird watching in South County.

-Try the fine Pinot Noir at Diamond Hill Vineyards, where they grow ten acres of the classic French grape.
+Try the fine Pinot Noir at Diamond Hill Vineyards, where they grow 10 acres of the classic French grape.